 I stopped often at the corners to let the young'uns pass me and zoom on up.

 After we successfully 'squiggled the wiggles', we arrived at Scout's Landing.
 Many hikers choose to stop here and not tackle the difficult last half-mile.
 There's actually an outhouse up here at 1200 feet, albeit not the cleanest one around.
 I'll spare you the picture of all the barrels out back marked "human waste".
-Once again the P-mate came in handy.
+Once again the P-mate was a lifesaver.
 Mike said I could sell them here for a profit.

 The last vestige of civilization is the dire warning sign about falling off a cliff.
 Rather than chew my nails, I decide to chew on lunch instead.
 After some food and a short rest, it's time to make the final push to the top.